rsoesemann/travelexpenses/README.md

 - Automated calculation of Per Diems (Verpflegungspauschalen)
 - PDF generation
 - Complete integration of Salesforce Chatter
-- Adapted to the german tax law
+- Adapted to the german tax laws

 ## Screenshots ##